AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 * set `smtp.ssl` to `false`

 The `smtp.starttls` property will automatically be set by AEM as a Cloud Service at runtime to an appropriate value.
 Thus, if `smtp.tls` is set to true, `smtp.startls` is ignored.
 If `smtp.ssl` is set to false, `smtp.starttls` is set to true.
 This is regardless of the `smtp.starttls` values set in your OSGI configuration.

+The Mail Service can optionally be configured with OAuth2 support.
+For more information, see [OAuth2 Support for the Mail Service](/help/security/oauth2-support-for-mail-service.md).

 ## [!DNL Assets] development guidelines and use cases {#use-cases-assets}